 Other than Indian, Bangladesh, and Maldives nationals, all foreigners traveling to Bhutan from India need visas to enter Bhutan.
 As for the Indian national passport is mandatory to enter Bhutan as of today 16th march 2022.
 Upon tour confirmation, your tour operator will process your Visa.
 This way you will save time without having to go through all processes of standing at immigration line and again applying for special permit.

 There are two routes to enter Bhutan.
 You can either fly into Bhutan or travel by road from West Bengal.
 There is no train service.
-Two airlines Drukair and Bhutan Airlines operate from Kathamndu, Delhi, Singapore, and Bangkok.
+The nearest train station is Alipur or Hasimara.
+Its better to take flights.
+Two airlines Drukair and Bhutan Airlines operate from Kathmandu, Delhi, Singapore, and Bangkok.

 Do i need a Visa to visit Bhutan from India?